algao1/blurb/content/posts/kv_store.md

 +----------------+------------+-----+--------------+-------+
 ```

-> As a follow up, we can also add a checksum (CRC) before the key-value pair to help detect if the entry is corrupted.
+> (Optional): As a follow up, we can also add a checksum (CRC) before the key-value pair to help detect if the entry is corrupted.

-Now, returning to the `SSTManager` struct seen earlier, this component will be responsible for handling all our SSTable-related operations.
+Now, returning to the `SSTManager` struct seen earlier, this component is responsible for handling all our SSTable-related operations.

 ```go
 // sst_manager.go